Insured-Retirement-Institute/Template/README.md

 ## Change subsmissions and reporting issues and bugs

-Security issues and bugs should be reported directly to Katherine Dease kdease@irionline.org.
+Security issues and bugs should be reported directly to Hannah Pikus at hpikus@irionline.org.
 Issues and bugs can be reported directly within the issues tab of a repository.
 Change requests should follow the standards governance workflow outlined on the [main page](https://github.com/Insured-Retirement-Institute).

 ## Code of conduct